honeycombio/refinery/tools/convert/rules.md

 ### Datatype

-Datatype is the datatype to use when comparing the value and the field.

 The datatype to use when comparing the value and the field.
 If Datatype is specified, then both values will be converted